anuraagbaishya/Utility-Scripts/README.md

 * A script to play the specified song in RhythmBox
 * A script to automatically login to University Wifi
 * A script to open wikipedia links
-* A script to rename files with a preceding date for easier sorting

 ###Please make sure you update the README after you add a script.
 ###Please specify requirements for running the script as comments or in a separate file.